ahrebel/rhesustracking/README.md

 ## Integration & Eye Detection

-### Update the Eye Detection Function
+### Updated Eye Detection Function

-Modify the function in `src/detect_eye.py` so that it:
-- Loads your trained DLC model using your project configuration.
-    - Find the config.yaml path and update it in the `detect_eye.py` file
+The function in `src/detect_eye.py` has been updated to not only detect the eye coordinate (by, for example, averaging the positions of the left and right pupil) but also to extract additional facial landmarks (such as the eye corners).
+A new module, `head_pose_estimator.py`, uses these landmarks with OpenCV’s `solvePnP` to estimate head–pose.
+This helps compensate for head movements during analysis.

+The updated function `detect_eye_and_head` does the following:
+- Saves a frame as a temporary video file.
-- Processes each video frame to detect the eye landmark.
+- Runs DLC analysis on the frame to generate predictions for the landmarks.
-- Returns the (x, y) coordinates for the detected landmark.
+- Extracts the coordinates for `left_pupil`, `right_pupil`, `corner_left`, and `corner_right`.

-Ensure the updated function correctly integrates with the rest of the gaze tracking pipeline.
+- Computes the eye coordinate as the average of the pupil positions.
+- Defines a camera matrix and calls the head–pose estimator to get rotation and translation vectors.
+- Returns a dictionary containing the eye coordinate, the full landmarks, and the head pose.

+This extra information is then used in the video analysis pipeline.

 ---